A Peek Behind the Curtain: the Texas Attorney Grievance Process in a Nutshell

 Conclusion

-The attorney grievance process is cloaked in secrecy, and can be quite intimidating if you are unfamiliar with the process or what to expect.
-But by educating yourself on the procedures, being responsive and complying with deadlines, you greatly increase the odds of a successful outcome.
+The attorney grievance process is cloaked in secrecy and can be quite intimidating if you are unfamiliar with the process or what to expect.
+But by educating yourself on the procedures, being responsive, and complying with deadlines, you greatly increase the odds of a successful outcome.

 Laura Popps defends Texas attorneys before the State Bar, advises on legal ethics, and handles criminal appeals.
 A former prosecutor, Laura has been Board Certified in Criminal Law by the Texas Board of Legal Specialization since 1999.
 She then served for ten years as Regional Counsel at the State Bar of Texas’ Office of Chief Disciplinary Counsel before founding her own firm.